ANPG Licensing Round Projection

 PGS data provides a solid foundation to build a regional understanding of the hydrocarbon potential offshore Angola for both pre- and postsalt exploration.
 Geoscience studies are available to companies to fast-track geological understanding and derisk petroleum systems and plays ahead of bid applications.

 The initial 2019 Bid Round opened in early October 2019 and covered the frontier Namibe and Benguela basins.
-Bids were received in early November and contracts are planned to be finalized by April 2020.
-The results of the License Round showed significant interest from multiple companies with major operators submitting bids for new acquisition and exploration drilling.
+Bids were received in early November with awards in early 2020.
+The License Round showed significant interest from multiple companies including major operators.

 In July 2020 ANPG announced further details on the scheduled 2020 Licensing Round.
-ANPG will host clarification sessions for companies interested in hydrocarbon exploration and production as part of the 2020 bidding process for the Lower Congo and Kwanza terrestrial basins.
-The agenda includes the legal and contractual framework of the blocks under bid, commercial terms, tax incentives, data package details, and the promotion of local content.
-Regulations will be published and the bid round officially launched in September/October 2020 with the deadline to submit bids in March.
-Six licenses onshore Kwanza Basin and three licenses onshore Lower Congo Basin will be on offer as part of the Licensing Round.
+The bid round will now officially open in January 2021 with the deadline to submit bids in March.
+Six licenses onshore Kwanza Basin and three licenses onshore Lower Congo Basin will be on offer.

 Our latest Kwanza shelf acquisition will provide key data for the 2021 bidding.
 The fast-track dataset is now available for viewing.
 The combination of 3D GeoStreamer technology with modern imaging techniques is expected to unlock plays in shallow Kwanza shelf open blocks.
 The dataset over Block 16, also in the 2021 Bid Round, supports further exploration of an offshore area that is surrounded by numerous oil and gas discoveries.
 Data quality is high and designed to expand understanding of the geological framework and hydrocarbon potential of Block 16.